-You might want to go to a business finance broker, who can offer alternative solutions like pension-led funding in some cases.
+You might want to go to a business finance broker, who can offer alternative solutions like pension-led funding in some cases or short term lending.
 They’ll help you to analyse the situation and find the best way to get your business up and running.

 Alternatively, crowdfunding has become a major source of business funding in recent years.
 Set up a profile on Kickstarter for example, and see how much public funding you can generate.
 Keep in mind that if you’re going to do this, you’ll need a seriously good idea!

 And guess what?
 You might not even need all that much business funding in the first place.
 By re-evaluating your business plan, look to try and cut costs wherever possible.
 The more effort you put into this; the more likely you are to find ways of managing on low funds.
 After doing this, you might not be able to get a huge loan, but alternative methods might just help you to get on your feet.